Phosphonate: Basic properties

 Phosphonate esters are the result of condensation of phosphonic acids with alcohols.

 Synthesis

 Several methods exist for the preparation of phosphonic acids and their salts.

 From phosphonic acid

 Most processes begin with phosphorous acid (aka phosphonic acid, H3PO3), exploiting its reactive P−H bond.

-Phosphonic acid can be alkylated under Mannich conditions to give aminomethylated phosphonates, which are useful as complexants.
+Phosphonic acid can be alkylated via the Kabachnik–Fields reaction or Pudovik reaction to give aminophosphonate, which are useful as chelating agents.
 One example is the industrial preparation of nitrilotris(methylenephosphonic acid):